 - This financial assistance grant is for USA residents.
 Funding is intended to help service workers and tipped workers, including employees of salons, restaurants, and car service or delivery apps, who have experienced income losses during the pandemic or are not able to work because of quarantines or other health concerns.

 - Are you a USA family of military veterans who are experiencing extreme financial hardship?
 Then you should apply for this grant of up to $1,500.
 This fund is intended to assist families of military personnel who were seriously injured or killed during Operation Iraqi Freedom.

 - Researchers and scholars in the USA should apply for this grant that addresses multiple factors contributing to inequality.
 Due to the Coronavirus (COVID-19) pandemic and the recent mass protests, funding is intended for research in the context of these crises, which examines economic, political, racial, ethnic, generational, and social inequalities relevant to public policy and social change.

 Many of these grants will expire soon, so apply today.
-If you are seeking additional grants for individual, you will find over 1,600 of them in the grants for individual category.
+If you are seeking additional grants for individuals, you will find over 1,600 of them in the grants for individuals category.
 New grants are added to the site daily, so check back often.

 If you are not yet a subscriber to our free grant newsletter, you may do so by clicking the button below.